 DRS charges the tasks you created from the time when the tasks are started to the time when the tasks are complete.
 During this period, billing will not be stopped even if the tasks fail.
 To avoid unnecessary charges, you can set Stop Abnormal Tasks After to a value between 14 to 100 days to automatically stop abnormal tasks.
 Abnormal tasks run longer than the period you set (unit: day) will automatically stop to avoid unnecessary fees.

 11.2 Do I Have to Pay For Paused Tasks?

-You will be charged for the configuration and data transfer based on a pay-peruse or yearly/monthly basis.
+You will be billed on a pay-per-use or yearly/monthly basis.